Executive coaching: Supporting middle and senior managers to lead more effectively

 • Leadership style: A coaching can help leaders understand their own leadership style and identify areas where they can improve.

-• Communication: Coaching can improve managers' communication skills, including verbal and non-verbal communication, active listening and feedback.
+• Communication: A coaching improve the communication skills of managersincluding verbal and non-verbal communication, active listening and feedback.

 • Motivation: A coaching can help managers understand the motivations of their team members and motivate them more effectively.